transport-data/tools/doc/standards.rst

 - be open source and free to use.
 - be concise, documented, and readable.
   One way to achieve this is to *use functions and utilities* from the :mod:`transport_data` package directly, instead of duplicating such code.
+- where the original data are ambiguous (for example: tabular formats that mix key values, attribute values, and observation values), distinguish dimensions from attributes.
-- Where the original data provide idiosyncratic IDs or IDs are missing, apply the dimension and/or attribute IDs listed above under :ref:`dsd`.
+- where the original data provide idiosyncratic or missing IDs: apply the dimension and/or attribute IDs listed above under :ref:`dsd`.